parthibanloganathan/referlist-docs/README.md

 # referlist
 ## SDK for Referlist

-1. Install `referlist` via npm by running `npm install referlist --save`.
+1. Install `referlist` via npm by running `npm install referlist --save` in your React app.

 2. Import `referlist` in the page where you're collecting emails.
    `import referlist from "referlist";`